Time Warner reports solid quarter thanks to cable networks and movie studio

 Media giant Time Warner, a little more than a week after announcing a deal to sell itself to telecom titan AT&T for $85 billion, reported earnings and revenue for the third quarter that topped Wall Street's expectations.

-Shares of Time Warner (TWX) rose nearly 2% in premarket trading.
-But the stock, trading around $90 a share, is still well below the $107.50 per share that AT&T (T, Tech30) has offered for the company.
+Shares of Time Warner (TWX) were flat in early trading.
+But the stock, trading around $88 a share, is still well below the $107.50 per share that AT&T (T, Tech30) has offered for the company.
 Time Warner owns CNN.

 The discrepancy between the stock price and what AT&T has proposed to pay is a sign investors fear regulators may not approve the deal.